webhooksite/docs/docs/api/about.md

 ### Password

+!!! warning
+    Password authentication is deprecated and will be removed in 2025.
+We recommend using API Keys.

 If you have set a password on a Webhook.site URL/token, to access the API resources for that token, you can use either of the following methods:

 1. Specify the password using the `password` query string: `?password=[your password]`